syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

 	</tr>
 	<tr>
 		<td>
-            Note : Background color of the card view action button in SfChat Xamarin.Forms.UWP platform will be set from `SyncPrimaryColor` key value.
+            Note : Background color of the card view action button in SfChat Xamarin.Forms.UWP platform will be set from `SyncPrimaryColor` key value and in SfChat Xamarin.Forms.Android platform card button background color will take up the color of 'Card background'.
             <br/>
             <br/>
         </td>